AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/traits-and-segments/creating-a-segment-taxonomy.md

 ---
-title: Creating a Segment Taxonomy
+title: Create a segment taxonomy
 description: When you create a segment in Audience Manager, you store them in a folder-based structure, or a "taxonomy."
 Learn a few tips for creating and managing the segment taxonomy.
 feature: Segments
 topics: